Anjalikhot2000/MERN-projects/README.md

-deployment link of mob-auth-app: mern-projects-761x9r4kg-anjalikhot2000s-projects.vercel.app
+<a href="mern-projects-761x9r4kg-anjalikhot2000s-projects.vercel.app">deployment link of mob-auth-app</a>